romanchechyotkin/pg_doorman/README.md

 ## PgDoorman: PostgreSQL Pooler

-PgDoorman offers features that make it a great alternative to PgBouncer/Odyssey/PgCat.
-We decided to significantly simplify PgCat and create a multithreaded PgBouncer.
-Because we need simple tool that perform their tasks efficiently, as required by the unix philosophy.
+PgDoorman is a good alternative to [PgBouncer](https://www.pgbouncer.org/), [Odyssey](https://github.com/yandex/odyssey), and [PgCat](https://github.com/postgresml/pgcat).
+We aimed to create a more efficient, multithreaded version of PgBouncer and focusing on perform pooler tasks efficiently and fast, in line with the Unix philosophy.
-We have abandoned load balancing and sharding, but this does not mean that they are not needed - we believe that it is more efficient to implement them at the application level.
+While we’ve removed load balancing and sharding, we believe it’s more efficient to handle these at the application level.
-Over the two years of use, we have made significant improvements of driver support for various programming languages, including Go (pgx), .NET (npgsql), as well as a variety of asynchronous drivers for Python and Node.js .
+Over two years of use, we've improved driver support for languages like Go (pgx), .NET (npgsql), and asynchronous drivers for Python and Node.js.

 ### Why not multi-PgBouncer?

-Why do we think that using multiple instances of pgbouncer is not an appropriate solution?
+Why do we think that using [multiple instances of PgBouncer](https://www.pgbouncer.org/config.html#so_reuseport) is not a suitable solution?
-With this approach, there are problems with reusing prepared_statements and sending cancellation requests.
+This approach has problems with reusing prepared statements and strange control over cancellation of queries.
-However, the most serious problem we have encountered is that the operating system tends to distribute new clients evenly, but each client can disconnect at any time, resulting in an imbalance after prolonged use.
+Additionally, the main issue we have encountered is that the operating system distributes new clients round-robin, but each client can disconnect at any time, leading to an imbalance after prolonged use.

 ### Why not Odyssey?

-We had difficulties using NPGSQL and SCRAM, as well as with the support of prepared_statements.
+We had difficulties using NPGSQL and SCRAM, as well as with prepared_statements support.
-However, the main serious problem was related to data consistency, and for a long time unable to solve it.
+However, the main serious problem related to data consistency and, for a long time, we were unable to solve it.

 ### Status

-PgDoorman has been stable and in production for a while, serving tens of thousands of servers and processing millions of queries per second with ease.
+PgDoorman has been a stable and reliable product for a while now, serving tens of thousands of servers and handling millions of queries per second.

 ### Differences from PgCat